abdolence/slack-morphism/site/docs/docs/akka-http.md

 or click on buttons on messages and views.

 ## Developer Overview
-Now it is probably time to open a bot in IDE to have deeper knowledge how it works:
+Now it is probably time to open a bot project in IDE to have deeper look how it works inside:

 * Akka HTTP routes are located in `routes` subpackage, where you can find an auxiliary trait `AkkaHttpServerRoutesSupport` that helps you to verify Slack Events signature